slowernews/wisdom-tldr/chapters/chapter_appendix.md

 WHAT IS LOVE?
     > *'What you call love was invented by guys like me to sell nylons.' -- Don Draper*
     > *'I really don’t know what «I love you» means.
-I think it means «don’t leave me here alone».' -- Neil Gaiman* -->
+I think it means «don’t leave me here alone».' -- Neil Gaiman*
+    > *'I am a cage in search for a bird.' -- Franz Kafka* -->